cbreak-black/ZetaWatch/README.md

 Installation
 ------------

+ZetaWatch Releases can be downloaded from the [GitHub Releases Page](https://github.com/cbreak-black/ZetaWatch/releases).
+Please verify that the Version of ZetaWatch matches your ZFS Version.
+Usually, only the newest official Release is supported, since code changes are sometimes required to be fully compatible with the new library version.

 ZetaWatch does not require manual installation.
 Simply copy it into /Application or where ever else it fits.
 The bundled helper tool gets installed automatically the first time the program is started.
 This requires user-authentication.